Guy de Maupassant: Legacy

 Leo Tolstoy used Maupassant as the subject for one of his essays on art: The Works of Guy de Maupassant.
 His stories are second only to Shakespeare in their inspiration of movie adaptations with films ranging from Stagecoach, Oyuki the Virgin and Masculine Feminine.

 Friedrich Nietzsche's autobiography mentions him in the following text:

 "I cannot at all conceive in which century of history one could haul together such inquisitive and at the same time delicate psychologists as one can in contemporary Paris: I can name as a sample – for their number is by no means small, ... or to pick out one of the stronger race, a genuine Latin to whom I am particularly attached, Guy de Maupassant."

 William Saroyan wrote a short story about Maupassant in his 1971 book, Letters from 74 rue Taitbout or Don't Go But If You Must Say Hello To Everybody.

-Isaac Babel wrote a short story about him, “Guy de Maupassant.”
+Isaac Babel wrote a short story about him, "Guy de Maupassant."
 It appears in The Collected Stories of Isaac Babel and in the story anthology You’ve Got To Read This: Contemporary American Writers Introduce Stories that Held Them in Awe.

 Gene Roddenberry, in an early draft for The Questor Tapes, wrote a scene in which the android Questor employs Maupassant's theory that, "the human female will open her mind to a man to whom she has opened other channels of communications."
 In the script Questor copulates with a woman to obtain information that she is reluctant to impart.
-Due to complaints from NBC executives, this part of the script was never filmed.
+Due to complaints from NBC executives, this scene was never filmed.

 Michel Drach directed and co-wrote a 1982 French biographical film: Guy de Maupassant.
 Claude Brasseur stars as the titular character.

 Several of Maupassant's short stories, including "La Peur" and "The Necklace", were adapted as episodes of the 1986 Indian anthology television series Katha Sagar.
+The French anthology television series Chez Maupassant ran for three seasons in 2007, 2008 and 2011, adapting 24 of Maupassant's stories to critical acclaim and high viewership.